 Your grade for each assignment will be posted on Canvas (generally after one week of the due date).
 Canvas is used to simply record the scores.
 The final score displayed is only approximate.
 At any time, if you want a better estimate of your current grade in the course, please email the instructor from your OSU email account.

-Re-grading: If you have a question about an assignment grade, you must contact your TA through OSU EMAIL within ONE WEEK of receiving your grade.
+Re-grading: If you have a question about an assignment grade, you must contact your TA by post privately on Piazza within ONE WEEK of receiving your grade.
+You can use words like "regrading request lab 1 @ TA's name" in the post subject so we can see it right away.
 After one week, you will not be able to dispute your grade.

-- The final project and quiz/test MUST be completed by the deadline, and no late submission would be accepted.
+- The final project, last lab, group activities and test MUST be completed by the deadline, and no late submission would be accepted for grading purpose.